sridaranathiyappan/forumsri/Digitalpayment.md

 a) User access

 1. Login user should has association with a Distributor.
 2. In case of user associated with multiple user, then distributor selection is require before doing an Digital payment against the Oustanding Invocies

     > Refer User profile, Distributor User, Corporate User Distributor mapping

 b)  View of Payment screen
  1. Payment capture screen view with fields for retailer / salesman users

-       -"Mode of payment"
+       - "Mode of payment"
-       -"Card number"
+       - "Card number"
-       -"Card Holders's Name"
+       - "Card Holders's Name"
-       -"Expiry Date"
+       - "Expiry Date"
-       -"CVV"
+       - "CVV"

 c) Detail view actions

-    1. Detail view of card details record enables you to perform actions like editing, cancel, amend, existing record
+1. Detail view of card details record enables you to perform actions like editing, cancel the existing record

 d) Process timeout Exception Handling

-    1.
+1.Whenever there is an delay in getting response from Payment processor , App should validate the time delay of 60 secs and through exception on failed transaction and try again